How to Fix Error code E64 — heating element on Frigidaire FFRE4120SW (Electric)

 Common Symptoms & Causes

-If your Frigidaire FFRE4120SW is displaying error code E64, you may notice one or more of the following symptoms pointing to a heating element failure.
+If your Frigidaire FFRE4120SW is displaying error code E64, you may notice one or more of the following symptoms indicating a heating element failure.

 • The dryer display shows the “E64” error code during or shortly after starting a cycle